RobertoPrevato/Knight/README.md

 **Angular** and **Knockout** templates packer.
 Packs .html files into .js for **Angular** or **Knockout**.

 **Features**:
-- Provides a way to pack .html templates into .js files
+- Console application with documented interface (includes well explained *--help*)
 - Cross platform: being in Python, it can run on Linux, Windows and Mac
 - Executables ready to use, provided for those users who don't want to or cannot install Python
-- Allows to run UnderscoreJs *template* compilation over templates (useful for example to implement localization)
+- Allows to run UnderscoreJs *template* compilation over templates (useful, for example, to implement localization)
 - Examples in both Angular and Knockout, of view composition with cached templates
 - Provides a way to manage in-memory templates in Knockout **(instead of using script tags with type="text/html")**